openaustralia/yinyo/README.md

 - [Hugo](https://gohugo.io/) - a static website generator
 - [Shins](https://github.com/Mermade/shins) - a Node.js Slate markdown renderer
-- [Widdershins](https://github.com/mermade/widdershins) - Converts OpenAPI definitions to Slate
+- [Widdershins](https://github.com/mermade/widdershins) - Converts OpenAPI definitions to Slate.
+Make sure you're using a version which includes a fix for rendering callbacks https://github.com/Mermade/widdershins/commit/5d7223f070e8d295e29a3390c3d42b4798748c55.
+As of December 2019 this is likely to be on master and not in one of the released versions.

 ### Running a local development server for the website